sablier-labs/docs/docs/contracts/v2/reference/core/interfaces/hooks/interface.ISablierV2LockupRecipient.md

 \*Notes:

-- This function may revert, but the {SablierV2Lockup} contract will always ignore the revert.\*
+- This function may revert, but the Sablier contract will always ignore the revert.\*

 ```solidity
 function onStreamCanceled(uint256 streamId, uint128 senderAmount, uint128 recipientAmount) external;